-Unbridled—set to be released April 27—tackles tough issues in a beautiful, family-friendly film that showcases healing through equine therapy.
+Unbridled—opening in select theaters on January 18—tackles tough issues in a beautiful, family-friendly film that showcases healing through equine therapy.
 The heartwarming tale follows the journey of Sarah, a teenage girl who has suffered incredible abuse and believes she is beyond redemption.
 She is sent to a ranch for abuse survivors where she meets a horse named Dreamer who also has a traumatic past.
-There she learns that no one is beyond hope.
+There she learns that no one is beyond hope. [purchase tickets here]

 Director John David Ware graciously answered questions about his film.